michael105/slterm/src/st-asc.1.rst

 **st-asc** is a virtual terminal emulator for X
-It is a slimmed down clone of st (suckless.org), utf-8 and rgb support stripped of for better performance, but with several additions and patches.
+It is a slimmed down clone of st (suckless.org), utf-8 and rgb support stripped for better performance, but with several additions and patches.